Buying VS Renting Skis: Unbiased Pros & Cons

 If you’ve never skied before, hire first so you can see if you like it.
 If you’ve skied a couple of times and you want to have your own equipment that’s fitted perfectly and is consistent every time – buy your own stuff.
 If you always want the latest skis, but like the idea of having your boot liners fitted to you – then buy boots and hire skis.

-Unlike others guides, this is my unbiased opinion – I’m neither a ski rental shop or a ski merchant!
+Read on if you want a detailed breakdown of all the pros and cons of both options.
+Unlike others guides, this is my unbiased opinion - I'm neither a ski rental shop or a ski merchant!
+Recently update with my new Ski Cost Calculator.

-Cost of hiring skis.
+The True Cost of hiring skis

 Cost is a factor for many people when it comes to making their decision.
 Knowing how much it’s going to cost you may help you decide on the best solution.